kevinniland/MD5-message-digest-algorithm/overview.md

 D.

 ![output](https://github.com/kevinniland97/MD5-message-digest-algorithm/blob/master/images/output.PNG)

-### How to run
-* Download the project or clone the repository using `git clone https://github.com/kevinniland97/Calculation-of-the-MD5-hash-digest-of-an-input`.
-* Navigate to the project directory and set your working directory to the `md5` directory: `../Calculation-of-the-MD5-hash-digest-of-an-input/md5 $`.
-* A compiled version of the program is already provided.
-If you want to compile the program yourself, use the command `gcc -o md5 .\md5.c`.
-* Once compiled, simply enter the name of the compiled program on the command line to run it: `.\md5`.
-* Once ran, the user will be presented with a menu.
-They have the option of specifying a file to hash (starter files are located in the `files` directory), specifying a string to hash, or to exit the program.
-   1. To hash a file, choose option 1 and then enter the path to the file (to use one of the files provided, enter `files/name-of-file.txt` when prompted (for example, to hash the file containing the letters of the alphabet, enter `files/alphabet.txt` when prompted).
-   2. To hash a string, choose option 2 and enter a string (currently only supports entering one word, not a sentence).
-This string will then be written to file, at which point it will be automatically hashed and the result will be printed out.
-   3. To exit the program, choose option 3.
-* Once a file or string is chosen to hash, the output of the hash will be printed to screen.
-As the starter files contain test suites defined on page 21 of the [MD5 Message-Digest Algorithm memo](https://tools.ietf.org/html/rfc1321), the output can be quickly verified.
-Alternatively, if the user wishes to specify their own string/message, the output can be verified using the [Online MD5 Hash Generator & SHA1 Hash Generator](http://onlinemd5.com/).

 ## Research, Project Overview, and Developer Diary
 * **Week 1:** When we first received the project spec, I proceeded to research the MD5 message-digest algorithm through various different sources, such as the Request For Comments 1321 document [2] and from watching videos based on it [4], [5].
 My initial commits to this repository comprised of code taken from the intital videos put up by our lecturer, Ian McLoughlin, and some simple functionality written in C that would be implemented at a later date, such as reading from a file and taking in a user's input.
 I also started to set up my own Virtual Machine instance on Google Cloud and refamiliarized myself with VI through it.